Trump expected to announce conservative Barrett for court

 The likely shift in the court’s makeup — from Ginsburg, a liberal icon, to an outspoken conservative — would be the sharpest ideological swing since Clarence Thomas replaced Justice Thurgood Marshall nearly three decades ago.

 Ever the showman, Trump remained coy about his choice Friday evening as he returned from a campaign swing.
-When asked whether lawmakers were being told it was Barrett, Trump smiled widely on the tarmac at Joint Base Andrews and replied, “Is that what they’re telling you?”
+When asked whether lawmakers were being told it was Barrett, Trump responded with a nod on the tarmac at Joint Base Andrews, before replying, “Is that what they’re telling you?”

-“You’ll find out tomorrow,” he went on.
+“You’ll find out tomorrow,” he went on to say, flashing a wide smile.
 “Look, they’re all great.
 It could be any of one them.
-It could be actually anyone on the list.
-They’re outstanding.”
+It could be actually anyone on the list.”

 For Trump, it will provide a much-needed political assist as he tries to fire up his base.
 For conservatives, it will mark a long-sought payoff for their at-times uncomfortable embrace of Trump.
 And for Democrats, it will be another moment of reckoning, with their party locked in a bitter battle to retake the White House and the Senate.